AgastyaAgrawal/AgastyaAgrawal.github.io/_pages/research.md

 horizontal: false
 ---

-Here is a collection of my independent publications, ongoing collaborations, and academic course projects focused on AI alignment and interpretability.
+Here is a collection of my independent publications, ongoing collaborations, and academic course projects focused on AI interpretability and machine learning.